chirag0734/Data-Intensive-Computing/TF-IDF/README.md

 Approach:
 Our approach to the solution is as follows:
 JOB 1: Word Count Job
 This job takes list of files/documents from given input directory as input and process them.
-Following are the Map and Reduce method input-output formats for the job:/n
+Following are the Map and Reduce method input-output formats for the job:

-WordCountMapper:/n
+WordCountMapper:
-Input – (document, contents) /n
+	Input – (document, contents)
 	Output – (({word}:{document}:{total_words_in_document}), 1)

 WordCountReducer:
 	Output – (({word}:{document}:{total_words_in_document}), {word_count})